Published 31 Jul 2018

 When you plan to purchase a Shared Ownership property you will be looking at the following costs:

 The biggest up-front cost will be your deposit, which usually is calculated as a percentage of the value of your property.
-The amount of the deposit you can fork out will influence the mortgage you will be able to apply for.
+The amount of your deposit will influence the mortgage you will be able to apply for.
 The general rule is: the higher the deposit, the better deal you are likely to get on your mortgage.
-And while there are lenders who will lend you 95% loan-to-value (LTV) - meaning that you will need to put down only 5% of the total value of your home - a 2015 Which? survey revealed that the average first-time buyer deposit was 17%.
+And while there are lenders who will lend you 95% loan-to-value (LTV) - meaning that you will need to put down only 5% of the total value of your home - however a research by the Halifax has revealed that the average deposit is now £33,127 – up by 71% from £19,364 in 2008.

 The attraction of Shared Ownership for many first-time buyers is that they can opt to buy a small share of their home (say 30%) which means that they will have to come up with minimum 5% of the 30% value of their new home.
 If their home is valued at £600,000 and they are buying 30% share in it (valued £180,000), they will need to provide minimum deposit of £9,000 - as opposed to a whopping £30,000 deposit if there were buying outright.